ICF-Next-Government/ngd-security-report-viewer/README.md

 Visit [http://localhost:5173](http://localhost:5173) in your browser, then drag and drop or select a security report file.

 **Features available in the web UI:**
-- Upload SARIF, Semgrep, GitLab SAST, or Gitleaks JSON files
+- Upload SARIF, Semgrep, or GitLab SAST JSON files
 - Filter by severity, file path, or rule
 - Search findings by content
 - Group similar findings with deduplication